 Please note: I am only talking about state licensure or state certification, as is required for most therapy and teaching jobs.
 If you are asking if a teacher has Wilson or Orton-Gillingham, so that the particular program is provided with fidelity, you’re going to have to ask.

 Wilson keeps a list of it’s certified people online, but I’m not sure if it’s mandatory for every Wilson person to be listed online.
-If you are researching programs like that and get it put into your child’s IEP, make sure you list all the specifics and yes, I absolutely would check up on it.
+If you are researching programs and get it put into your child’s IEP, make sure you list all the specifics.
+And yes, I absolutely would check up on it.
 This can be as simple as asking in the IEP meeting, “How many certified Wilson instructors does the school have, and who are they?”

 Make sure that your child’s IEP is very specific about who is going to provide the services.
 Depending on the service or activity, they may use a para or COTA or whatever the case may be.

 And here is the answer about HQTs (Highly Qualified Teachers) directly from IDEA Q&A section: